 The Eject All command unmounts all of your mounted drives at once.
 If you close your MacBook or send your Mac into sleep mode after using the Eject All command, you will be able to eject any of your drives with the assurance that they won't be corrupted.

 CleanMyDrive can clean thumb drives and USB media storages.
 If you wish to clean hard drives as well, you should check out our all-in-one, Mac cleaning solution called

 Yes, CleanMyDrive will show network drives in its main menu, giving you the option to clean them up.
 However, please remember that by default CleanMyDrive manages only volumes smaller than 16 GB.
 To change this size setting, go to the Cleaning tab of Preferences.

 CleanMyDrive shows your Time Machine drive in its main menu but does not clean it.
-This is due to the fact that CleanMyDrive is automatically set to ignore drives larger than 16 GB.
-You can change this setting in the Cleaning tab of CleanMyDrive’s Preferences.
+This is due to the fact that cleaning your Time Machine drive may corrupt Time Machine backups located on the drive even if you aren't performing any actions with the backups.